KCL-BMEIS/OOP/week2B.md

 --

-There are however cases where they make sense: when they represent a truly unique entity
+There are however cases where they make sense:
+- for constants (in which case they would also be declared `const`) --
+- when they represent a truly unique entity
   - examples include `std::cout`, `std::cerr`: there can only be one of each in any program
   - in our case, there can only ever be one setting representing verbose mode!

 ---